AIYA produces matcha with a flawless Quality Control System.

 AIYA established a production line integrating hygiene management, safety guarantee for products, facility maintenance and management and food defense measures.
 We predict future risks, identify important points of control to prevent risks.
 We monitor and record those points continuously in all processes from arrival of raw materials to production and shipping.

 AIYA is a pioneer in the industry, seeing matcha as food and analyzing matcha objectively based on scientific (mathematical) evidences.
-Our quality control department provides original product specifications which include requirements from customers, such as color difference, moisture, particle size along with analysis of general live bacteria, colon bacilli, mold, yeast, tea component, and inspection of agrochemicals residue.
+Our quality control department provides original product specifications which include requirements from customers, such as color difference, moisture, particle size along with analysis of general live bacteria, colon bacilli, mold and yeast.

 AIYA has obtained the following third party certifications and guarantees to deliver safe products.